Comparing online fax services: finding the best eFax alternative

 Your first two faxes each month are free.
 No credit card.
 If you need higher volume, buy a credit pack or sign up for a subscription later.
 The whole process takes under 60 seconds.

-If you're in healthcare or send sensitive documents, see our guide on HIPAA-compliant faxing for details on how FaxDrop handles PHI securely.
+If you're in healthcare or send sensitive documents, see our guide on healthcare faxing for details on how FaxDrop handles PHI securely.

-FaxDrop gives you 2 free faxes per month.
+FaxDrop gives you 2 free faxes per month, up to 5 pages including cover.
 No subscription, no credit card, no overage fees, no cancellation headaches.
 Just upload and send.

 Send a Fax Free